 It’s 100 per cent Liquid

-You can close your recurring deposit account anytime and take out your fund whenever you need.
+You can close your recurring deposit account anytime and take out your funds whenever you need.
 So, you can open multiple recurring deposit accounts and as per your needs, you can manage.

 How Does It Work?

-When you opened this account with the help of bank staff, you will get an account passbook where you will get all the details of your account.
+When you open this account with the help of bank staff, you will get an account passbook where you will get all the details of your account.

-Every month you can deposit manually or you can advise the mandate to debit your savings or current account, to credit to the recurring deposit account.
+Every month, you can deposit manually, or you can advise the mandate to debit your savings or current account, to credit the recurring deposit account.

 Accordingly, it will keep on depositing every month until your account matures.
 When it’s about to end, you will get a notification.

-When the time has come, you have to advise your bank to close it and credit the whole amount to your main account.
+When the time comes, you have to advise your bank to close it and credit the whole amount to your main account.

 Be aware that your monthly payment is going properly.
 Otherwise, the bank may impose a penalty on failed SI.
 That would badly affect the account when it matures.